NocturnalSolutions/KituraBook/5-kuery.md

 Now if you’re familiar with other database libraries in various other frameworks and languages, you may have bristled when you saw above that we used an actual SQL query string to make our query.
 Isn’t there a better way than basically embedding ugly SQL (which is itself its own programming language, in a way) into our beautiful Swift projects?
 Yes, there is!
 We’ll learn how to use it next.

 (Now, on the other hand, I’m sure there are people who are highly familiar with SQL and would rather just stick to SQL query strings rather than abstracting things away under Swift code.
 I don’t think this mindset is necessarily wrong, so if you’d prefer to just use Kuery this way, more power to you.
-This book will use the abstracts, however.)
+This book will use the abstractions, however.)

 The first thing we need to do is define the schemas of the tables for Kuery.
 This is done by subclassing the `Table` class.
 We add a property named `tableName` which is a string containing the table name.
 Other properties are instances of the `Column` class corresponding to columns on the table.
 Note that we only have to define the columns we intend to use, and we don’t have to give any information about the field types of the columns; it’s pretty simple.